tensorflow/flutter-tflite/README.md

 This project is currently a work-in-progress as we update it to create a working plugin that meets the latest and greatest Flutter and TensorFlow Lite standards.
 That said, *pull requests and contributions are more than welcome* and will be reviewed by TensorFlow or Flutter team members.
 We thank you for your understanding as we make progress on this update.

-Feel free to reach out to me with questions until then.
+Feel free to reach out to us by posting in the issues or discussion areas.

 Thanks!

-- ptruiz@google.com
+- PaulTR

 ## Overview